If teenagers were wired correctly they would run the world. Properly.

 “Move over Mom, Dad, you’ve had your shot, we’ll take it from here …”

-“We’re smarter, stronger, fresher and way, way more passionate … not all wishy-washy, compromising grey, we deal in black and white … definite about right and wrong, friends and enemies … and besides, Mom and Dad … just look at you, you’re tired before you even get up sometimes, and you haven’t even been texting till three in the morning …
+“We’re smarter, stronger, fresher and way more passionate … we deal in black and white, right and wrong, friends and enemies … anyway, just look at the pair of you, tired before you even get up sometimes, and you haven’t even been texting till three in the morning …

 “You do a week’s work, pay a few bills, cook those boring dinners and make sure we put on a jacket going out, and then you have to polish off two bottles of wine between you on Friday night and fall asleep watching Netflix …